Where to Find the Best Spots for Diving

 You'll find numerous dive sites in

-You'll most likely begin your tour in Port Vila.
-The best Vanuatu diving location in the area is actually Port Vila
+likely begin your tour in Port Vila.
+The best Vanuatu diving location in the area is actually Port Vila Harbor and

-Harbor and Mele Bay.
+Mele Bay.
 This location is convenient to many of the island's resorts and hotels.
-You'll also find that
+You'll also find that most of the

 Many tour operators have established